tsqllint/tsqllint/documentation/rules/keyword-capitalization.md

 ## Rule Details

-Capitalizing SQL keywords enhances readability and provides a more clear seperation between keywords and objects
+Capitalizing SQL keywords enhances readability and provides a clear seperation between keywords and objects

 ```sql
 select * from foo;